13 Things to Know Before Traveling in Albania: Prepare for a Fantastic Journey

 Also don’t forget to get your travel insurance!
 I use TravelInsurance.com because I love that I can compare different plans and see how people who actually bought and used them rate them.

-Have you traveled to Albania?
+Have you been to Albania?
 Do you have a favorite place or a place you’re looking forward to seeing?

 FLIGHTS: I am a huge fan of Skyscanner and WayAway.